Breeze/breeze.github.io/doc-net/odata.md

 **Web API OData** is both the present and future of OData services from Microsoft.

-It is rapidly evolving and is highly compliant with the latest OData standards while offering a number of superb manageability, security and customization capabilities.
+This is an evolving platform with numerous peculiarities.
+It has yet to fully comply with the OData standards.
+There are worrisome implementation decisions that will affect your application design.
+Read on and proceed with caution.

-We highly recommend Brian Noyes' <a href="http://briannoyes.net/2013/02/16/ConsumingAnASPNETWebAPIODataServiceWithBreeze.aspx" target="_blank">brilliant **blog post with step-by-step instructions** for building a Breeze/Web API OData sample</a> which includes a downloadable sample.
+>We highly recommend Brian Noyes' <a href="http://briannoyes.net/2013/02/16/ConsumingAnASPNETWebAPIODataServiceWithBreeze.aspx" target="_blank">brilliant **blog post with step-by-step instructions** for building a Breeze/Web API OData sample</a> which includes a downloadable sample.
 We also recommend his Pluralsight course "<a href="http://pluralsight.com/training/courses/TableOfContents?courseName=aspnetwebapi-odata" target="_blank">**Building ASP.NET Web API OData module, "Consuming OData Services..." module**</a> that demonstrates consuming a Web API OData service with a Breeze client.

+## Web API OData v.3 or v.4

+The <a href="http://www.odata.org/documentation/" target="_blank">OData spec</a> is continuously evolving.
+The v.4 is the most recent version.

+The Microsoft OData team began publishing a **v.4 version** of their Web API platform in May 2014 and are applying all of their current energies to v.4.
+The primary nuget package is titled "Microsoft ASP.NET Web API 2.2 for OData v4.0" ; the package name is <a href="https://www.nuget.org/packages/Microsoft.AspNet.OData/" target="_blank">Microsoft.AspNet.OData</a>,

+The **v.3 version** of the platform is still available.
+It is titled "Microsoft ASP.NET Web API 2.2 for OData v1-3" and the package name is <a href="https://www.nuget.org/packages/Microsoft.AspNet.WebApi.OData/" target="_blank">Microsoft.AspNet.WebApi.OData</a>.

+>Did you notice the difference between package names,   "Microsoft.AspNet.WebApi.OData" (v3) and "Microsoft.AspNet.OData" (v4)?
+They've dropped the "WebApi" from v.4.
+>
+>Both packages have release versions that begin "5.x".
+They have identical release numbers through "5.5.1"!

+These are very different implementations despite the similarity of their package names and release numbers.

+Breeze intends to support both of them, albeit with different client-side **DataServiceAdapters** (see the [discussion here](http://breeze.github.io/doc-js/server-odata.html)).

+Unfortunately, **Breeze does not yet support Web API OData v.4**.
+There are many breaking changes and other issues that have delayed Breeze support.
+We're working through them with the OData team.

-You must consider certain peculiarities of the Web API OData that affect your design.
+## Web API OData v.3

->The [Breeze Web API OData](/doc-samples/web-api-odata) JavaScript sample attempts to mitigate some of the more unfortunate consequences of these "peculiarities".
+The following discussion in this section concerns Web API OData v.3 only.

 ### No transactional save